LeoIV/blitzerdatatransfomer/README.md

 Just run the reviewtojson.jar with the following command [java -jar reviewtojson.jar "path_to_review_file.review"].
 You'll get an json file with named "path_to_review_file.json"

 ## Third party software
 This small program uses the Jackson Core available under https://github.com/codehaus/jackson, licensed under Apache 2.0.
-Please read the following information provided by Codehaus
+Please read the following information provided by Codehaus.
+Since I only used the Jackson Core, I attached a .zip file containing the whole Jackson Project to satisfy all legal claims.

 ### Notice
 This product currently only contains code developed by authors